JacobSanford/docker-mariadb-snapshot/docs/configuration.md

 ---

 # Snapshot Configuration
 This page provides a complete reference for all configuration options.
-Configuration is performed via environment variables within the container.
+All configuration options are set via environment variables within the running container.

 ## Rsnapshot Retention Settings
-Control how many backups are retained by rsnapshot (follows [rsnapshot retention models](https://wiki.archlinux.org/title/Rsnapshot){target="_blank"}):
+Control how many snapshots are retained by rsnapshot (follows [rsnapshot retention models](https://wiki.archlinux.org/title/Rsnapshot){target="_blank"}):

 | Variable | Description | Default |
 |----------|-------------|---------|